FractionEstate/cardano-base-rust/cardano-test-vectors/README.md

 ## Generating new vectors

-Regenerate the JSON files from the Haskell reference implementation with:
+Regenerate the DSIGN JSON files from the Haskell reference implementation with:

 ```bash
 ./.github/scripts/generate_dsign_test_vectors.sh